standsleeping/electric-text/RULES.md

 The functions (often "pure" functions, wherever possible) are kept in the functions folder.

 We maintain a strict 1:1 correspondence between functions and files: one function per file.

+We also maintain a strict 1:1 correspondence between data and files: one data structure per file.

 We also maintain a strict 1:1 correspondence between files and tests: one file, one test suite.